kercre123/wire-picovoice-pod/README.md

 - If you want to disable logging from the voice processor, recompile chipper with `debugLogging` in ./chipper/pkg/voice_processors/noop/intent.go set to `false`.
 - Some weather conditions don't match the bot's internal response map, so sometimes Vector won't be able to give you the weather until I make my own response map.

-Known Issues:
+Known issues:

 - ARM processing is slow until I find a good way to deal with the end of speech on (comparatively) slow hardware.

-Current Implemented Actions:
+Current implemented actions:

 - Good robot
 - Bad robot